UKCloud/documentation/articles/vmware/vmw-faq-vls.md

 ### Is there a minimum commitment?

-Whilst there's no official minimum value to VLS orders, it's unlikely that you'll see a significant cost difference between VLS and standard support if you have an annual support charage less than £20k.
+Whilst there's no official minimum value to VLS orders, it's unlikely that you'll see a significant cost difference between VLS and standard support if you have an annual support charge less than £20k per annum.

 ## Feedback